 Luci Holland is a Scottish (Edinburgh-based) composer and sound artist who composes and produces music and audiovisual art for film, games and concert.

-Luci also builds and designs interactive sonic art installations – in March 2018 she launched interactive audiovisual experience Refraction with arts producer Cryptic Nights, in collaboration with Tom Sulat, Ross Blair, & Projector Club; and in 2017 Luci presented her custom-built site-specific dynamic sound installation CITADEL for the Hidden Door festival.
-She was among 8 artistic practitioners selected to participate on Serious Music‘s Learning & Participation career development programme (LEAP), and in February 2019 she visited CMMAS in Mexico as a resident audiovisual artist and spent two weeks exploring digital art & vocal improvisation techniques.
+Luci also builds and designs interactive sonic art installations – designing sonic installations for Cryptic’s Below the Blanket exhibit in August 2019, inspired by the Scottish Flow country and related bogland research and restoration; launching interactive audiovisual experience Refraction with Cryptic in March 2018, in collaboration with Tom Sulat, Ross Blair, & Projector Club; and presented her custom-built site-specific dynamic sound installation CITADEL for the 2017 Hidden Door festival.
+She was among 8 artistic practitioners selected to participate on Serious Music‘s Learning & Participation career development programme (LEAP), and in February 2019 visited CMMAS in Mexico as a resident audiovisual artist and spent two weeks exploring digital art & vocal improvisation techniques.